 Department Key Facts

 322 Year One undergraduates in the School of Health Sciences in 2018

 UK league tables

-Ranked 1st for Nursing in the Guardian University Guide 2018 and 6th in the Sunday Times/Times University Guide 2017
+Ranked 1st for Nursing in England, and 5th in the UK in the Guardian University Guide 2019

 National Student Survey